Guide to Sleeping Bags

 Washing your sleeping bag is possible, see video from Trail Magazine, but will inevitably reduce its performance of done too often.
 If you use a liner then this can help reduce the need for washing.
 If you do need to wash it then you need to do it carefully by hand using special washing liquid that won't leave a residue.
 You can then tumble dry it on a low heat setting, although your machine is unlikely to be big enough for a 4 or 5 season bag.
 Adding a tennis ball to the drier can help to break up and 'clumps' and help to re-loft down.

 When carrying/using your sleeping bag you should try to keep it dry at all costs.
 Carry it in a waterproof stuff sack.
 In addition to rain, snow and rivers, the bag can get damp from steam from a stove or drips/ice crystals falling off the inside of a tent.
 If it gets damp then air it at the first opportunity.
-Using a gore-tex outer bag can be useful in certain environments and some bags come with a water resistant outer shell material.
+Using a gore-tex outer bag can be useful in certain environments and some bags come with a water-resistant outer shell material.
 Beware though, some of these outer shells can also be quite air-tight.
 Therefore if the bag is fully puffed-up and you jump on it you can damage the stitching or even pop it like a balloon!

 When you get your sleeping bag out of its stuff sack it will need some time to 'loft' or 'puff-up' before it is at its best.
 Therefore it is wise to lay out your sleeping bag at least an hour or so before you get into it.

-Suggested Sleeping Bags for Particular Trips
+Suggested Sleeping Bags for some of our trips

 Please note that this is just a rough guide, as mentioned above, warmth can be very subjective.
 If you feel the cold then do go for a bag that is warmer (rated to a lower comfort temperature) or take some thermals or a silk/fleece/cotton liner as well.
 Do speak to us if you have any doubts or questions before spending your hard-earned cash on a new sleeping bag.